nathan-barry/nathan.rs/content/posts/unbounded-n-gram.md

 C: 3          C: .375
 ```

-If we wanted to generate more of the sequence, we could just sample from the probability distribution to generate the next token.

-This unigram model isn't entirely too useful as it doesn't use any context of past characters.
-To gain better modeling capability, we can include the context of the previous character by expanding $n$ from $1$ to $2$ (AKA a bigram).
+If we wanted to generate more of the sequence, we could sample from this probability distribution to generate the next token.
+To gain better modeling capability, we can expand $n$ from $1$ to $2$ to include the context of the previous character (thus, a bigram).

 This causes our lookup table to go from a list of size $n$ to a matrix of size $n\times n$, where the columns are the previous character and the rows are the current character: